Sign Up for Our

-Do you know that scientists believe that both UVA and
+Do you know that scientists believe that both UVA

-sunscreens only rate UVB protection?
+numbers on sunscreens only rate UVB protection?

-Premature aging of the skin, cataracts, immune
+Premature ageing of the skin, cataracts, immune

 suppression, skin cancer (including basal cell carcinoma,

-squamous cell carcinoma and melanoma), and many symptoms of lupus
+squamous cell carcinoma and melanoma), and many

 Currently, sunscreen SPF rating only measures how well

 it protects against UVB rays.
 However, the FDA is in the

 process of changing the SPF scheme to also include